max-amb/nix-tree/README.md

 # Nix-tree
-A tool for viewing and editing your nix configuration as a tree
+This is an optionated tool for viewing and editing your nix configuration as a tree

 ## RUN 🏃
 * Note this tool currently is only tested for NixOS, so if you aren't on NixOS use it at your peril!